dbolduc/google-cloud-cpp/doc/packaging.md

 - Developers who prefer using a package manager such as [vcpkg](https://vcpkg.io), or [Conda](https://conda.io), should follow the instructions for their package manager.
+If `google-cloud-cpp` is not available on the package manager of your choice, you can
+  [file a request for support][package-manager-requests].
 - Developers wanting to use the libraries as part of a larger CMake or Bazel project should consult the [quickstart guides](/README.md#quickstart) for the library or libraries they want to use.